ABI-Tutorials/DTP-Visualisation/source/visualisation.rst

    Left Lung with embedded airways.

 On loading you will see the airways as gold lines inside a lung volume mesh.
 The model is time-varying, so play with the time slider on the Time page to view the deformation (which is not quite as interesting as that of the heart).
-When looking at the list of graphics you'll be surprised to see none there!
+When looking at the list of graphics you'll be surprised to see an empty list!
 Above the list of graphics is a 'region chooser'.
 This model consists of two separate submodels, one for '/AirwaysLeft' and one for '/Left'.
 Each has its own domains and fields, plus the graphics used to visualise them.

 We now decorate the combined model to match the above image.
 First, on the view page, set the background colour to 1,1,1.
-Next, on the graphics page, switch to region '/AirwaysLeft' and change the lines to use scale field 'radius', scaling '2*2' and shape 'circle extrusion'.
+Next, on the graphics page, switch to region '/AirwaysLeft', select the lines and set scale field 'radius', scaling '2*2' and shape 'circle extrusion'.
 Switch to region '/Left', select lines and change the material to 'black'.
-Add surfaces, make them exterior and choose material 'trans' a special semi-transparent material created for this example.
+Add surfaces, make them exterior and choose material 'trans', a special semi-transparent material created for this example.

 You will find with the fully decorated model that animation with time is much slower, mostly because of the cost of building the 3-D airways.
 Reducing the circle divisions on the Rendering page can speed things up a little at some cost to image quality.